Halton Market Analysis

 Now that we’re clear on the meaning, here’s the average sale to list price ratio each month for the last couple of years.

-The average sale-to-list price ratio (how much of their list price sellers are actually getting when they sell) in Halton in April was 97.3%, compared to 97.4% in March.
-That was essentially unchanged from March, with a difference of just 0.1 percentage points.
-While this stat is influenced by sellers listing below market value and setting offer dates, in practical terms, that monthly movement was too small to suggest the market felt noticeably more or less competitive.
-Compared to April of last year, the sale-to-list price ratio was down 1 percentage point.
+The average sale-to-list price ratio (how much of their list price sellers are actually getting when they sell) in Halton in May was 97.7%, compared to 97.3% in April.
+That was a very small increase, with the ratio up 0.3 percentage points from April.
+While this stat is influenced by sellers listing below market value and setting offer dates, in practical terms, the market probably would not have felt much more competitive.
+Compared to May of last year, the sale-to-list price ratio was essentially unchanged.

 To forecast where prices may go next in Halton, we’ve reviewed three predictive stats: the sale-to-new-listing ratio, active listings, and months of inventory.
-Together, the indicators lean in one direction and suggest moderate downward pressure on average prices in May.
-Our prediction is that the average price in Halton in May will fall by about 1% to 2%.
-In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $19,000 from April’s average price.
-That would put the May average price in Halton at about $1,233,000.
+Together, the signals are mixed, but there is still a slight lean and suggest mixed with slight downward pressure on average prices in June.
+Our prediction is that the average price in Halton in June will remain roughly flat to slightly lower.
+In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $6,000 from May’s average price.
+That would put the June average price in Halton at about $1,249,000.

 Here’s three charts for our predictive stats, looking at the Sales to New Listing Ratio, number of Active Listings and Months of Inventory.
 It is interesting to see fluctuations over the past two years but we’re particularly focused on the most recent month as that is the best predictor of what is coming next.